AzureOrange404/DangerousWiki/pages/guides/controller.md

 ---
 layout: home
-title: Controller
+title: How To Controller
-description: Initial Controller Configuration
+description: Initial Setup and Further
 light_mode: false
 ---